wellcomecollection/docs/rfcs/034-location_location_location/README.md

     -   `ByAppointment`, which the current implementation of the Catalogue API treats as synonymous with `Restricted`
     -   `TemporarilyUnavailable`, so we can distinguish between, say, material that's being digitised and will be available later, and material that has been de-accessioned and will never become available.

+*   Currently the `"license"` field only appears on digital locations.

+    Although we don't have any examples of it on physical locations yet, a license is sufficiently core that we'll make it part of the PhysicalLocation model.